luddehs/Svartklubben-FM/README.md

 ### Custom error pages
 Custom error pages were designed to provide users with more information about the error and buttons to guide them back to the site.
 - 400 Bad Request: svartklubben fm is unable to process this request.
-- 403 Forbidden: It appears you're trying to access restricted content.
-Please log out and sign in with the correct account.
+- 403 Page Forbidden: Looks like you're trying to access forbidden content.
+Please log out and sign in to the correct account.
-- 404 Not Found: The page you're looking for doesn't exist.
+- 404 Page Not Found: The page you're looking for doesn't exist.
+Return to the home page below.
 - 500 Server Error: svartklubben fm is currently unable to handle this request.

 ## Features